Juspay Secures $60 Million Investment Round Led By Kedaara Capital

 Juspay has expanded its global footprint across Asia-Pacific, Latin America, Europe, UK and North America.
 The company recently established a new office in Singapore to serve as a strategic hub for its Asia-Pacific operations.
 Juspay also continues to accelerate the growth of its open-source payments orchestration platform, empowering merchants with an interoperable, transparent and modular solution that ensures full flexibility and control over their payments stack.
 Juspay plans to further advance its AI capabilities to build future-ready innovations aimed at improving workforce productivity and merchant experience.

-'We're excited to partner with Juspay as they revolutionize global payments,' said Nishant Sharma, Founder and Managing Partner at Kedaara Capital.
-'Their strong tech foundation, open-source approach, and visionary leadership make them a standout.
-We look forward to supporting Vimal, Sheetal, and the team as they scale a resilient, future-ready platform for leading enterprises and financial institutions.'
+“We're excited to partner with Juspay as they revolutionize global payments,” said Nishant Sharma, Founder and Managing Partner at Kedaara Capital.“Their strong tech foundation, open-source approach, and visionary leadership make them a standout.
+We look forward to supporting Vimal, Sheetal, and the team as they scale a resilient, future-ready platform for leading enterprises and financial institutions.”See also SonicWall's Zero Trust Network Access (ZTNA) Solutions Driving Success Tackling 2025's Biggest Cybersecurity Challenges

 Legal Disclaimer: